 Staff and Board

-Steve Freker, Blue Gray USA National Director — Steve is one of the most well-known and successful high school baseball coaches in New England and on the East Coast.
-A 32-year high school baseball coach in Massachusetts, he has led three different high schools to success in the regular and postseason and #1 state rankings eight times at the Division 1 H.S. level.
+Steve Freker, Blue Gray USA National Director — Coach Freker is one of the most well-known and successful high school baseball coaches in New England and on the East Coast.
+A 37-year high school baseball coach in Massachusetts, he has led three different high schools to success in the regular and postseason and #1 state rankings eight times at the Division 1 H.S. level.
+In 2016 he was inducted into the prestigious Massachusetts Baseball Coaches Association (MBCA) State Hall of Fame for all of his accomplishments.
 Over 100 of Coach Freker’s players have gone on to play college baseball, including many who have played and excelled at the Division 1 and 2 levels.
 Over a dozen of his former played have signed professional baseball contracts including two who pitched in the major leagues, one in the World Series.
+SInce just 2015, when he assumed the reins of Blue Gray USA Baseball, NEARLY 400 BLUE GRAY USA PROSPECTS have gone on to compete at the collegiate baseball level.

 In his year-round dedication and activities in promoting high school baseball and players, he has helped hundreds of other players reach the college baseball ranks.
 Before assuming Northeast and N.C. operations of Blue Gray USA, he served as a field director for Blue Gray Classic Baseball, assisting directly in the operations of that national baseball showcase outfit.
 Coach Freker at this time is the Region 1 rep (All New England states and N.Y.) on Baseball America magazine’s National High School Team & Player ranking committee; the Treasurer and Executive-Sec. of the Massachusetts Baseball Coaches Association (MBCA); a charter member of the MIAA’s Super Eight Div.
 1A Selection Committee; and a longtime coach with the Mass.
 Amateur Sports Bay State Games.